ALiao18/ALiao18/README.md

 </div>

 ## About Me
-I'm Andrew, a Senior at NYU Center of Data Science pursuing a joint major in Computer Science and Data Science, with minors in Business Studies and Integrated Design and Media.
-Originally from Taiwan and currently based in New York, I've had the privilege of studying in Prague and Paris through NYU's study abroad programs.
+My name is, a Senior at NYU Center of Data Science pursuing a joint major in Computer Science and Data Science.
+I am from Taiwan and am currently based in New York City.

-## Featured Projects
-- 🤖 [Advanced CartPole Stabilization](https://github.com/ALiao18/Deep-RL-Cartpole): Deep Reinforcement Learning implementation achieving perfect CartPole stability (Fall 2024)
-- 📊 [CTR Prediction](https://github.com/ALiao18/AVAZU-CTR-Classification): Deep learning model for click-through rate prediction (Fall 2024)
-- 🎵 [Spotify Analytics](https://github.com/ALiao18/Charting-the-Charts): Comprehensive analysis of 52,000 tracks using PCA and regression models (Spring 2024)
-- ⚽ [FIFA22 Player Analytics](https://github.com/ALiao18/FIFA22-Player-Data-Analysis): Predictive modeling for player performance metrics (Spring 2023)
+I am currently involved with the [CN^3 lab]([url](https://cn3laboratory.org/home.html)), working on
+1. AutoML models for Febrile Seizure (FS) and Sudden Unexpected Death in Children (SUDC) classification
+2. Neural Decoding models for breathing and whisking in mice

+I have previously worked on
+1. Emergent Misalignment in Mixture of Expert (MoE) LLMs
+2. Probabilistic graphical models and reinforcement learning for cognitive-map formation and exploration-efficient inference in aliased environments.

+My research interests include reinforcement learning and computational neuroscience.

 ## Technical Skills
 Python | Java | R | SQL | C++ | PyTorch | Scikit-learn | Pandas | NumPy